 Try listening to relaxing music before going to bed.
 This will help promote inner peace and relaxation, as well as reducing the impact that stress and anxiety have on your sleep.

-Although there has been no significant scientific research into the effects of meditation on nightmares, you can see a direct link between meditation and nightmares when you look at cause and effect.
+Although there has been no significant scientific research into the effects of meditation on nightmares, you can see a direct link when you look at cause and effect.

 The Mayo Clinic tells THE DAILY MEDITATION that one of the leading causes of nightmares is stress and anxiety.

-Significant scientific research has shown that yoga and meditation can help to reduce both stress and anxiety.
-Therefore, they logically should reduce nightmares.
+Significant scientific research has shown that meditation can help to reduce both stress and anxiety.
+Therefore, it logically should reduce nightmares.